Perkedel/CVR_Stuffings/DiceGlow/Assets/JOELwindows7/Documentations/Bonus/ShaderGraphSinglePassInstanced.md

 It is possible to make your ShaderGraph automatically support & generate the SPS-I directive onto the shader code result, to ensure this shader renders for both eyes.

+Single Pass Instanced rendering mode, draws a shader **just once** then sent to all eyes.
+It is much more performant since it only does the draw call one time, unlike its Multi-pass counterpart.
+It helps remove lags due to numbers of eyes added as in before Single Pass, where for every eyes the shader got redrawn

+ChilloutVR exclusively uses Single Pass rendering mode, meaning all shaders must do support this Stereo Rendering mode.
+Otherwise, the shader will appear only on the first eye (left eye).

+To make the shader support Single Pass, one can simply implement serveral Stereo Rendering directives, into the `.shader` code.
+However, fiddling with these files are finicky & very risky, as every files are different for where to exactly implement the directives, among other functions & properties that would not be relevant resolving this problem.

+Thankfully, a solution was provided in particular for ShaderGraph where one can simply replace the render target with the modified ones that adds such Stereo Rendering directives, making workflows done intuitively with minimal risk.

 ## Before you begin

 - Install ShaderGraph. the name is `com.unity.shadergraph`.
 It should be there built-in the Package Manager at registry `Unity Registry`.